 115 Sansome St. (near Bush St.)

-On the exact opposite side of town from the Financial District, you can still find good coffee.
+On the exact opposite side of town from the Financial District in the city's Outer Sunset, you can still find good coffee.
 Some would say the best in the city.
 Okay, I say it’s the best in the city.
 The tiny hole-in-the-wall café has a great no-frills drip coffee that’s sweet but not too sweet and goes great with their oversized cinnamon toast.
-Enjoy the meal on their driftwood parklet or just head a few blocks down to the beach—it may be foggy, but the coffee will keep you warm.
+Enjoy the meal on their driftwood parklet or just head a few blocks down to Ocean Beach—it may be foggy, but the coffee will keep you warm.
 On warm days, order a coconut, which they’ll serve to you straight out the shell.

 4033 Judah St. (near 46th Ave.)

 3655 Lawton St. (near 43rd Ave.)

 Ritual Roasters is one of the fore fathers of the third wave coffee movement.
 Yes, Blue Bottle started it, but Ritual Roasters built out a hipster mecca on Valencia Street, and it's one that has now expanded to the Upper Haight.
 Though it's been 10+ years since they first opened their doors, the crowd remains just as cool as the coffee is strong.
 There’s no Internet in this café, so spend time enjoying your fellow java lovers instead.

 1026 Valencia St. (near 21 St.), 415-641-1011